Ultimate Garlic Burger Recipe – Double Cheeseburger with Garlic Butter

 Cooking Garlic Burgers to Perfection

-Do you like a juicy medium-rare burger, or do you prefer yours a bit more on the well-done side?
+Do you prefer a juicy, medium-rare burger, or would you like yours a bit more well-done?
 Learning to cook burgers to the correct temperature isn’t as difficult as you think.

 Of course, the fool-proof method uses a thermometer, but these thin patties make it challenging to get an accurate reading.
-Besides, there are easier ways that can help even the novice cook look like a pro.
+Besides, there are easier ways that can help even novice cooks look like pros.

 1. Start with room-temperature beef.